topel/audioset-convnext-inf/README.md

 The most important modules are:

 - pytorch 1.11.0 but more recent 1.* versions should work (maybe 2.* also),
-- torchaudio 0.9,
+- torchaudio,
-- torchlibrosa, needed to generate log mel spectrograms just as in PANN.
+- torchlibrosa, needed to generate log mel spectrograms just as in PANN's code.

 Activate the newly created env:
 ```conda activate audio_retrieval```